-You’ve probably asked yourself, “What is a white card in Australia” and “How to get a white card” if you are thinking about getting started in a construction career in the country.
+You’ve probably asked yourself, “What is a white card” and “How to get a white card” if you are thinking about getting started in a construction career in Australia.

 It seems like there’s always new construction going on in Australia’s major cities.
 Between infrastructure projects, public transport and residential works, construction is one of the largest employers in the country.